Most Common Veteran Disabilities and How They are Rated

 Working with an experienced veterans disability benefits advocate from the beginning can eliminate the unknowns, reduce stress, and help avoid simple mistakes or omissions that can delay a claim or result in denial.

 Tinnitus is by far the most common condition veterans receive disability benefits for.
-In 2023, 2,944,093 veterans were receiving VA disability benefits for this condition–the only one accounting for more than 2 million recipients.
-In 2023, more than 220,000 new recipients started receiving veterans disability benefits for tinnitus.
+In 2024, 3,255,323 U.S. military veterans were receiving disability benefits for tinnitus.
+That number is more than 1 million higher than the next most common condition.
+That count is increasing rapidly.
+In 2024, more than 273,000 new recipients started receiving veterans disability benefits for tinnitus.

 However, tinnitus is different from most conditions veterans receive benefits for, in that only one VA disability rating is possible.
 A veteran with service-connected tinnitus is entitled to a 10% disability rating.
 That’s true regardless of severity, and regardless of whether it’s in one ear or both.
 A veteran with a disability rating for tinnitus can have a higher combined rating if they suffer from one or more other service-connected conditions.
 And, a very small percentage of veterans with tinnitus have been assigned an extra-schedular rating.
 However, the rating schedule for the condition contains only the 10% rating.

-Limited flexion of the knee comes in second, with 1,853,161 veterans receiving veterans disability benefits for the condition in 2023.
-That same year, 142,841 new recipients started getting VA disability for the limited flexion of the knee.
+Limited flexion of the knee comes in second, with 2,069,942 veterans receiving disabled veterans’ benefits for the condition in 2024.
+That same year, 153,205 new recipients started getting VA disability for the limited flexion of the knee.

 With most conditions, there’s one rating schedule.
 If benefits are to be awarded, it will either be based on that schedule or due to an extraschedular determination.
 Knee flexion (and also hip flexion) conditions are a bit different.
 Under 38 CFR §4.71a, knee flexion conditions are to be evaluated under whichever of four different schedules yields the highest rating.